Cheltenham-Open-Data/fix-my-street/README.md

 - Potholes, 10th January :- [https://www.fixmystreet.com/report/5424113](https://www.fixmystreet.com/report/5424113)
 - Damaged road surface and potholes, 10th January :- [https://www.fixmystreet.com/report/5424091](https://www.fixmystreet.com/report/5424091)
 - Sizeable pothole in the middle of Andover Street (north), 10th January :- [https://www.fixmystreet.com/report/5423664](https://www.fixmystreet.com/report/5423664)
-- Large potholes on Frogfurlong lane caused by increased traffic, 10th January :- [https://www.fixmystreet.com/report/5423322](https://www.fixmystreet.com/report/5423322)
-- Multiple potholes that will damage wheels/suspension, 10th January :- [https://www.fixmystreet.com/report/5422996](https://www.fixmystreet.com/report/5422996)
-- A pothole in road problem, 10th January :- [https://www.fixmystreet.com/report/5423082](https://www.fixmystreet.com/report/5423082)
-- The highway is directly up against the foundations of an exsisting Cotswold Boundry wall of a property Shepherds Cottage.
-The surface of the highway has been eroded by the constant flow of storm water along the surfaces.
-A repair is urgently required as it is undermining the foundation of the boundary wall which could cause it to collapse.
-Highways own the road up to the boundary wall - there is no verge., 10th January :- [https://www.fixmystreet.com/report/5422872](https://www.fixmystreet.com/report/5422872)

 <!-- fix_marker ends -->